MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

         ![Skills information](./media/images/world_settings-skill_information.png)

         * `Skill icon`: Click on the **Upload icon** button and select an icon for your Cortana skill.
-        * `Display name`: The value is limited to 30 characters.
+        * `Display name`: This name is limited to 30 characters.
         * `Invocation name`:  This field displays the name that the user speaks (or types) to invoke your skill.
             >[!NOTE]
              > The name shown was previously defined in the setup process, and can't be changed here.